barionleg/cesium.wiki.gs/CZML-Content.md

 ## Vertex Positions

 Specifies the world-space positions of vertices.
-The vertex positions have no direct visual representation, but they are used to define polygons and polylines attached to the object.
+The vertex positions have no direct visual representation, but they are used to define polygons, polylines, and other objects attached to the object.

 ## Orientation